Mohism-Research/Super-Taoism-Archives/Alexander-Taoist-Canon/daily_note_eng.md

 # 2018.06.12

 Last week, I created an English writing club from my 007 community.
 Driving people to write English essays was hard, because writing in non native-language is a very chanllenging thing for anyone.
 That is the reason why I always pushed myself to use English.
 I have plan: if our group could genertate around 10 highly qulified essays per month, we should try to public a monthly magazine using gitbook.

+# 2018.06.26

+The steemit is a writing platform based on BlockChain, and I believe that bihu is copying steemit's whole idea.
+In order to write English articles, I registered an account on steemit.
+Now I found that it's hard to write one article without inspirations.